1.

 public string OperatingSystem() {

-return "Samsung Uses Android OS For Galaxy Mobile series ";
+"Samsung Uses Android OS For Galaxy Mobile series ";

 }